gatsbyjs/gatsby-source-wordpress-experimental/docs/debugging-and-troubleshooting.md

 If you're running into these errors during node sourcing, the plugin may be trying to fetch more data from your WordPress instance than your WP server can handle.
 Try lowering the [`schema.perPage`](./plugin-options.md#schema.perpage-int) plugin option from it's default of 100 and re-run your build process.

-You can also try setting [`schema.requestConcurrency`](./plugin-options.md#schema.requestconcurrency-int) to limit the amount of GraphQL requests made per second from the default of 10.
+You can also try changing the [`schema.requestConcurrency`](./plugin-options.md#schema.requestconcurrency-int) option to limit the amount of GraphQL requests concurrent GraphQL requests made at any time when sourcing data from WPGraphQL.
+It's default is 10 concurrent requests.

 Another reason this can happen is that one of your GraphQL queries causes an unrecoverable error on your WordPress server.
 See the section on [debugging GraphQL errors](#graphql-errors) for debugging steps.